All Episodes

 That's all it's ever going to be.

-The judge said, Well, because it could in the future, it possible, it might happen that we could uh they they could do anything with they could put up radar stations, they could put up uh a detention camp, they could uh bring in dogs and start abusing prisoners.
+The judge said, well, because it could in the future, it possible, it might happen that we could, they could do anything with it.

 Anything could happen.

-So therefore it's going to be a two-thirds vote, because it could, someday in the future, under some other circumstance than I know today, become other than Park.
+So therefore, it's going to be a two-thirds vote because it could, someday in the future, under some other circumstance that I know today, become other than park, other than a war memorial.

-So five days before an election, they raised the bar from majority vote to two-thirds vote.
+So five days before an election, they raised the bar from majority vote to two-thirds vote, five days before the election.

 Last night we got 77%.

-I couldn't be so I mean I couldn't be happier.
+I couldn't be so, I mean, I couldn't be happier.

 I was screaming.

-Last night was a great night in this fight to draw the line, a line in the sand against the crazies who have perverted the Constitution, who have turned it on its head.
+Last night was a great night in this fight to draw the line, a line in the sand, against the crazies who have perverted the Constitution, who have turned it on its head, and particularly in their jihad against Christianity.

 No.